alexlawrence/declarative/README.md

 });
 ```

-This is how user interface code should be written.
+This is how almost all user interface code should be written.
-With clear separation of concerns and declarative configuration of views.
 After writing some elements like this and the corresponding mapping from data attribues
-one will soon notice that the mapping part of the code always follows the same pattern.
+you will soon notice that the mapping part of the code always follows the same pattern.
+Then you can start using declarative :)